 The Company expects that some or all of the HTS materials now used, or that may be used in the future, in the manufacture of its products, and certain aspects of the technologies now used, or that may be used in the future, by the Company in processing HTS materials, are or will become covered by patents issued to other parties (who may include competitors of the Company).
 Accordingly, the Company will need to acquire licenses to, or successfully contest the validity of, such patents in order to avoid patent infringement claims being brought against it.
 Based on commercial practices in other industries, the Company is optimistic that such licenses will be available.
-However, there can be no assurance that such licenses will be available.
 However, there can be no assurance that such licenses will be available, or that, if available, they will be available on commercially reasonable terms.
 If the Company is unable to obtain licenses under such patents, the Company may be required to successfully contest the validity or scope of such patents to avoid infringement claims by the owners of such patents.
 The likelihood of successfully contesting the validity or scope of any such patents or of otherwise prevailing in a patent infringement claim is uncertain.
 In any event, even if the Company were successful in such actions, the Company could incur substantial costs in prosecuting or defending such actions.
 The failure of the Company to obtain such licenses or to successfully contest such patents, if necessary, would have a material adverse effect upon the Company's business, financial condition and results of operations.

 The Company owns or has rights under a number of patents and pending patent applications.
 However, there can be no assurance that the patent applications filed by the Company or by the Company's licensors will result in patents being issued, that any patents issued will afford meaningful protection against competitors or that any patents issued will not be challenged by third parties.
 Moreover, the Company could incur substantial litigation costs in defending the validity of its own patents.
-There also can be no assurance that others will not independently develop similar technologies, duplicate the Company's technologies or, if patents are issued to the Company.
+There also can be no assurance that others will not independently develop similar technologies, duplicate the Company's technologies or, if patents are issued to the Company, design around the patented aspects of any technologies developed by the Company.
 The Company also relies on trade secrets and proprietary know-how to protect its intellectual property.
-However, there can be no assurance that the Company's trade secrets and other proprietary information.
+However, there can be no assurance that the Company's non-disclosure agreements and other safeguards will provide meaningful protection for the Company's trade secrets and other proprietary information.
 See "Business -- Patents, Trade Secrets and Licenses."